roadkillwiki/roadkill/src/Roadkill.Site/readme.txt

 ﻿=====BUILD README=====
+The steps below are also in the create-zip-package.bat file, minus the upgrade.txt step.

 These are the steps to create a new download version:
 Firstly for the version being released: commit to Hg, *and then use hg tag v1.x.x* the version.

 1) Update the version in AssemblyInfo.cs in Core and Site